 When you grind your teeth, your teeth rub against each other, while when you clench your teeth, your upper and lower jaws are pressed against each other without moving.

-Chewing muscles can exert enormous forces, which are passed on to the jaw joints via the tooth contacts.
-Consequently, it is ideal if the force is evenly distributed over many tooth contacts on all teeth.
-If the bite does not allow for a balanced distribution of force, the teeth and jaw joints are subjected to massive loads.
-Teeth can break off or die due to the high local pressure.
+Chewing muscles can exert enormous forces, which are passed on to the jaw joints via tooth contacts.
+Therefore, it is ideal if the force is evenly distributed over many tooth contacts on all teeth.
+If the bite does not allow for a balanced distribution of force, the teeth and jaw joints are subjected to massive loads and pressure.
+Teeth can break or die due to this extreme local pressure.
 All symptoms of TMD can manifest gradually.

 Bruxism puts a lot of pressure and tension on the entire chewing apparatus and is a common cause of TMD.